mlui123/389Rspring19/assignments/10_Crypto_II/writeup/README.md

 ### Part 1 (70 Pts)

-I used the commands "gpg --import key.asc" and "gpg --decrypt message.txt.gpg"
+I used the commands "gpg --import key.asc" to import the secret key.
+I used "gpg --decrypt message.txt.gpg" to decrypt the message using the secret key.

 The flag that I found was CMSC389R-{m3ss@g3_!n_A_b0ttl3}.